-Same as the above $Low\ Voltage\ Wiring\$ section except refer to the connection wiring diagram supplied with the economizer.
+Same as the above Low Voltage Wiring section except refer to the connection wiring diagram supplied with the economizer.
+Also, a pre-wired plug for the economizer is located just inside the return air opening.

 Thermostat

 The location of the thermostat has an important effect on the operation of the unit.
 FOLLOW THE INSTRUCTIONS INCLUDED WITH THE THERMOSTAT FOR CORRECT LOCATION, MOUNTING AND WIRING.